espkz/pgr-gacha-sim/README.md

 - I think the Themed/CUB on debut also gives debut unit/CUB shards?
 Unsure though (also I don't have the assets so I have to find a replacement image)
 - Pulling too fast will make it bug out (duh don't do that)
 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)
+- The A-rank check resets in Member Target if you swap patches (probably doesn't really matter but still)

 ## TODO
-- Update patch choices for future (Through the Tide Home, Woven Prologue, Ideal Cage)
+- Update patch choices for future (Ideal Cage, Woven Prologue+Ideal Cage IP for KR/JP)
-  - Data for frames can also be updated to be all in one and picked out with each upcoming/existing patch (differentiate S-rank v.
-A-rank banners)
-- Veronica update
+- Veronica update (I'm missing assets help)

 ### Maybe
 - Weapon banner (is going to be a pain because of the individual off-rates but surely—)